Application, Admission & Enrollment

 No. Registration payments are processed daily in accordance with current regulations.
 If you anticipate having difficulty making a payment, please do not hesitate to contact the registration coordinator.

 I don’t have a way to pay.
-Can someone else pay the registration fee for me?
+Can someone else pay the registration fees for me?

 Yes.
-However, please make sure the third party is able to pay so that you don’t end up owing money to the university.
+However, please make sure the third party is able to pay so that you don’t end up with an unpaid balance with the university.

 Is it possible to pay in installments?
 Yes , for enrollment in a national degree program.
 Payment in three installments is available for amounts of €100 or more.
 The first installment must be paid by credit card at the time of online registration.
 At the same time, the other two installments will be set up for automatic debit authorization.
 This payment method is not available if your credit card expires before the final scheduled debit.

-Before making any payment in three installments, please ensure your credit card is valid for all three installments.
+Before making any payments in three installments, please ensure your credit card is valid for all three installments.

 I can't pay online.
 What should I do?

-Contact the registration office of your Faculty (UFR)/School/Institute; they can offer you some solutions.
+Contact the registration office of the Faculty (UFR)/School/Institute; they may be able to offer you some solutions.
 For online payments, only Visa and Mastercard are accepted.

-When I registered online, I indicated that I receive a means-tested grant (CROUS), but the amount claimed does not match my situation.
+When I registered online, I indicated that I receive a means-tested grant (CROUS), but the amount requested does not match my situation.
 How can I correct this?

 Go back to the “ANNUAL DATA” page of the registration application you used.